stibu81/ibawds/README.md

 [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)
 in the course.
 You can download it from this [link](https://www.rstudio.com/products/rstudio/download/#download).
-Usually, it is easiest to use the appropriate installer for your operating system, however, if you don’t have admin access on your computer, you should instead download the appropriate zip-file / tarball.
+Usually, it is easiest to use the installer for your operating system.
+However, if you don’t have admin access on your computer, you should instead download the appropriate zip-file / tarball.
+Under Windows, extract the zip-file to a folder where you have write access.
+The executable file is located under `bin/rstudio.exe`.

 When you run RStudio for the first time, you have to select the R version that you want to use.
+Usually, the dialogue box should list available R versions for you to choose.
+If not, click on “Browse…” and navigate to the folder where you installed R.

-### Installing R Packages
+### Install R Packages

 We will use a variety of R Packages during the course.
 To set them up, first install ibawds with